budimanfajarf/web/content/portfolio/brilianpreneur.md

 1. Build Content Management System (CMS)

-   For building the CMS we use Laravel Jetstream, it's a great starter kit for Laravel and flexible to customized for our needs.
+   For building the CMS we use Laravel Jetstream, it's a great starter kit for Laravel and flexible to customize for our needs.
 In the CMS I contributed to the following features:

    - CRUD of Product Category, Schedules, Live Stream, News, and Collaborator
    - Import Users from CSV